victorramirezd/yelp-review-sentiment-visualizer/README.md

 - **Visualization**
   ![Jittered Distribution of Star Ratings vs. Sentiment Scores](Jittered%20Distribution%20of%20Star%20Ratings%20vs.%20Sentiment%20Scores.png)
   The output image clearly displays each review as an “×” marker, with axes labeled and gridlines for reference.
+  We can see a clear correlation between the score given by the model and the stars given by the user (ground truth).

 ## Usage